drevops/vortex/docs/README.md

 ### How does it work?
 - You run installer script once
-- You commit only several required files
-- On every environment, including CI, Drupal-Dev files are automatically downloaded from the latest stable version.
+- Drupal-Dev brings the latest release into your codebase
-  This allows to have **unified templates to manage multiple projects in the same way**.
+- You commit all new files
-- If required, you may commit overridden files with changes relevant only to a specific project.
+- If required, you may override files with changes relevant only to a specific project.
-  These files will not be overridden next time Drupal-Dev is "attached".

 ### What if I don't like the defaults this project provides?
 Since Drupal-Dev is a template, it can be forked and adjusted to your needs.
 The installer script will continue to work with your fork, provided that you adjust several environment variables.

-In other words - you will have your own development templates for your projects the way you want it!
+**In other words - you will have your own development templates for your own projects  the way you want it!**

 ## Why is Drupal-Dev awesome?
-- **Attachable to existing projects.**  <br/>
-  The toolset can be used with minimal efforts.
-Interactive wizard helps to select required features during installation.
 - **Highly configurable**  <br/>
   All configuration is made through environment variables without the need to change any of the scripts.
 - **Flexible**<br/>